tembo-io/website/landing/src/content/blog/2024-03-06-postgres-14-and-16/index.md

 description: Tembo Cloud now supports Postgres 14 and 16
 ---

-We're thrilled to announce the addition of support for Postgres versions 14, 15, and 16 in Tembo Cloud, broadening the horizons for developers and businesses seeking the best in database technology.
+We're thrilled to announce the addition of support for Postgres versions [14](https://www.postgresql.org/about/news/postgresql-14-released-2318/) and [16](https://www.postgresql.org/about/news/postgresql-16-released-2715/) in Tembo Cloud, broadening the horizons for developers and businesses seeking the best of Postgres on our platform.

 Starting today, you can select from Postgres 14, 15, and 16 when creating a Tembo Cloud instance.
 This flexibility ensures that you can choose the version that best fits your project's needs.